Thomas Frank (football manager): Brøndby

-Frank was named as manager of Danish Superliga club Brøndby on 10 June 2013, his first position in senior football.
-He replaced Auri Skarbalius, who had been dismissed the season before.
+Frank was named as manager of Danish Superliga club Brøndby on 10 June 2013, his first position in senior football, replacing Auri Skarbalius, who was dismissed.
 While Brøndby has historically been one of the most successful teams in Denmark, they had recently struggled, finishing just 5 points above relegated AC Horsens the season prior.
-Frank achieved fourth and third-place finishes respectively in the 2013–14 and 2014–15 seasons, high enough to qualify for the Europa League qualification stages, but was unable to lead the club into the group stage in either season.
-Frank resigned on 9 March 2016 after receiving criticism from chairman Jan Bech Andersen, under a pseudonym, on an online supporters' forum.
+Frank achieved fourth and third-place finishes in the 2013–14 and 2014–15 seasons, high enough to qualify for the Europa League qualification stages, but was unable to lead the club into the group stage in either season.
+Frank resigned on 9 March 2016 after the so called 'Oscar-Gate', where Brøndby chairman Jan Bech Andersen used a pseudonym on the online supporters' forum 'Sydsiden Online' to criticize Frank and the Brøndby sporting director Per Rud.
 He was replaced by Auri Skarbalius who took over as the interim coach.

 Brentford

 Assistant role and appointment as head coach (2016–2019)

-On 9 December 2016, Frank moved to England to join Championship club Brentford as assistant head coach alongside Richard O'Kelly.
+On 9 December 2016, Frank moved to England to join Championship club Brentford as assistant head coach alongside Richard O'Kelly, under head coach Dean Smith.
 He signed a two-and-a-half year contract.
 When he signed for Brentford, he also had an offer to become the head coach from an unnamed Danish club.
 In addition to being a "bridge between the players and the coaching staff", co-director of football Rasmus Ankersen revealed that Frank would also "look after the players between the B team and the first team and make sure there is a pathway for them and take care of their development".
 In February 2018, he signed a new contract, which would run until the end of the 2019–20 season.

 On 16 October 2018, after the departure of head coach Dean Smith, it was announced that Frank had been promoted into the role.
 He took over a club rocked by the recent death of technical director Robert Rowan and endured a tough start to his tenure, winning just one of his first 10 games, before stabilising the team's form after a change to a 3–4–3 formation.
 Seven points from a possible nine in January 2019 saw him nominated for the Championship Manager of the Month award.
 He guided Brentford to the fifth round of the FA Cup and an eleventh-place finish in the Championship at the end of the 2018–19 season.